zhm1995/Catapults_SGD/README.md

 # Catapults_SGD

-There are currently two notebooks available:
+There are currently three notebooks available:

 1. Catapult_GD_CIFAR.ipynb
 2. Catapult_SGD_CIFAR.ipynb
+3. Catapult_GD_index_2.ipynb
+4.

-These notebooks pertain to the experiments described in Section 3: Catapults in Optimization.
+Notebooks 1 and 2 correspond to the experiments discussed in Section 3: Catapults in Optimization.
+Notebook 3 demonstrates how catapults enhance generalization by promoting AGOP alignment in the index-2 regression task.

 Additional notebooks for the remaining experiments will be added in due course.